-In this article, I will explain one of my latest projects: a WordPress redesign with Divi.
+In this article, I'm going to tell you about one of my latest projects: a WordPress redesign with Divi.
 What is a redesign?
-It is the radical change of a website in order to improve its design but also its functionalities.
+It's the radical change of a website in order to improve its design but also its functionality.

-A redesign is a very delicate step, it is in my opinion much more complex than a website creation because we have to "do" with constraints that are imposed on us taking into account the content already existing...
+A redesign is a very delicate passage, it is in my opinion much more complex than a website creation because we must "do" with constraints that are imposed on us taking into account the existing content ...

-Not to mention that most of the time, we come across "bones" that we didn't expect, it's a bit like an iceberg in fact!
+Not to mention that most of the time, you run into "bones" that you didn't anticipate, it's a bit like an iceberg really!

-I then propose that you come back to a practical case study for the redesign of a restaurant website.
+I propose you to come back on a practical case for the redesign of a restaurant website.

 Here is the program: